broadinstitute/beehive/README.md

 We're using React because DSP already uses it for [Terra UI](https://github.com/DataBiosphere/terra-ui) and [DUOS UI](https://github.com/DataBiosphere/duos-ui), and we have similar requirements for interactivity--no need to reinvent the wheel.

+We use the `tsx` syntax since that's the most common syntax in modern resources online.
+Files that specifically don't include any inlined React at all can opt to use `ts` to help make that clear.
+This dovetails nicely with code-splitting hinting to Remix's compiler, resulting in `session.server.ts` vs `clusters.tsx`.

 </details>

 <details>